Hari-nāma Cintāmaṇi – Chapter Seven

-(6) Here, śuddha-bhakti refers to the state where the mind is fixed upon that which is favourable for service to Kṛṣṇa, and one harbours no other desire other than increasing one’s bhakti, and one is not covered by karma, jñāna or yoga, but the mind is fixed upon śuddha-bhakti.
-Bhakti which is mixed with karma or jñāna cannot be said to be śuddha–bhakti.
-All the Vedas unanimously teach that one should engage in śuddha–bhakti by taking refuge in nāma.
+(6) Here, śuddha-bhakti refers to the state where the mind is fixed upon that which is favourable for service to Kṛṣṇa with no other desire than to increase one’s bhakti.
+In this state, one is not covered by karma, jñāna or yoga, but the mind is fixed upon śuddha-bhakti.
+Bhakti which is mixed with karma or jñāna cannot be said to be śuddha-bhakti.
+All the Vedas unanimously teach that one should engage in śuddha-bhakti by taking refuge in nāma.

 e nava-prameya śruti karena pramāṇa

 “The śruti is the pramāṇa that teaches these nine prameyas.
 The guru who is learned in these tattvas from the śruti is able to reveal them.

 e-hena śrutira yei kare vinindana

 “One who criticises the śruti is an offender to nāma.
 He is the lowest of men.

 “Jaiminī, Kapila, Nagna, Nāstika, Sugata and Gautama – these six personalities are devoted to argumentative ideologies.*

 *Translator’s Note: Jaiminī is the founder of the Karma Mīmāṁsā philosophy.
 Kapila refers to Kapila Ṛṣi, the propagator of atheistic Saṅkhyā.
 Nagna most probably refers to Śiva, the author of the Tantras.
 Nāstika denotes the atheist Cārvāka.
 Sugata is an epithet for Buddha, and Gautama is the founder of the school of Nyāya.